abubakarwakili9/HealthEdgeAI/data/README.md

 # RuralEdgeHealth Dataset

 ## Overview
-Synthetic healthcare IoT dataset used for developing and validating the RuralEdgeHealth offline-first edge AI system.
+The healthcare IoT dataset is used for developing and validating the RuralEdgeHealth offline-first edge AI system.

 ## Dataset Description
 - **File**: `synthetic_healthcare_iot_dataset_enhanced.csv`